Staycations aren’t what they used to be, but festivals are a joy | Shaparak Khorsandi

 The faff of a 4am start with young children in an airport isn’t something I’ve put myself through very often, even in normal times.
 As I write this very column, I am in Darsham in Suffolk, by the sea, where my children and I have been having fun and having some memorable squabbles.

 Yesterday, we climbed a huge oak tree in Gallows Field.
-Look I know the Greek islands are lovely but legend has it that people were actually hanged from our oak tree in medieval times.
-Hanged!
+Look I know the Greek islands are lovely but legend has it that people were actually hung from our oak tree in medieval times.
+Hung!
 Even my teenager had to work hard to stifle his intrigue and for a few moments, looked up from his phone.

 What I am most delighted by is the return of festivals.
 Being in a field with a load of other humans – watching bands, chanting with friendly strangers inexplicably covered in glitter and just wandering about in wellies, being entertained – is our happy place.
 This weekend, we will be at “CarFest” where the kids can get involved with an abundance of activities and their mum can have a beer at 11am with little judgement.